How to get Tezos¶

 for example) allows to restart in a fresh environment.

-Once the dependencies are installed we can update OPAM’s environment to refer to the new switch and compile the project:
+Once the dependencies are installed we can update OPAM’s environment to refer to the new switch and compile the project to build all the executables:

 eval $(opam env)